2017 Report to Congress on the Status of U.S. Fisheries

 Improving Stocks, Rebuilding Fisheries

-In 2016, NOAA Fisheries added barndoor skate and North Atlantic albacore to the rebuilt list.
+In 2017, NOAA Fisheries added three additional stocks (bocaccio—Southern Pacific Coast, darkblotched rockfish—Pacific Coast, and Pacific ocean perch—Pacific Coast) to the rebuilt list.
 When a stock is determined to be overfished, a council must develop a rebuilding plan.
-A typical rebuilding plan allows fishing to continue at a reduced level so that the stock can rebuild to its target level and can produce its maximum sustainable yield (MSY).
+A typical rebuilding plan allows fishing to continue at a reduced level so the stock can rebuild to its target level and produce its maximum sustainable yield (MSY).
 This approach keeps fishermen and waterfronts working while stocks rebuild.

-Forty-two stocks or stock complexes are currently in rebuilding plans.
+Thirty-nine stocks or stock complexes are currently in rebuilding plans.
 NOAA Fisheries monitors rebuilding stocks and, through the fishery management council process, adjusts management measures as necessary to increase stock abundance to a target level that supports MSY.
-When a rebuilding stock increases above the overfished threshold, the stock is removed from the overfished list but remains under its rebuilding plan until fully rebuilt.
-Currently, nine stocks are no longer overfished but continue to be managed under rebuilding plans.
+When a rebuilding stock increases above the overfished threshold, the stock is removed from the overfished list but remains under its rebuilding plan until it is fully rebuilt.
+Currently, 10 stocks are no longer overfished but continue to be managed under rebuilding plans.

 The Science Behind Stock Status

-Fishery management plans must specify objective and measurable criteria, or reference points, to determine when a stock is subject to overfishing or overfished.
-A scientific analysis of the abundance and composition of a fish stock and the rate of fishing mortality is called a stock assessment.
-Typically, a stock assessment undergoes peer review by independent scientists before it is accepted as the best scientific information available.
+Fishery management plans must specify objective and measurable criteria (reference points) to determine when a stock is overfished or subject to overfishing.
+A scientific analysis of the abundance and composition of a fish stock, as well as the degree of fishing intensity, is called a stock assessment.
+Stock assessments are subject to regional peer review as part of the process to ensure that management decisions are based on the best scientific information available, as mandated by the MSA.
+In fiscal year 2017, NOAA Fisheries conducted 216 stock assessments, the most ever completed in one fiscal year.

-The councils use information from stock assessments to develop and recommend ACLs and other conservation and management measures.
+The councils and the agency use information from stock assessments to develop and recommend ACLs and other conservation and management measures.
 While catch limits are set annually, assessments are often done less frequently.
-To determine whether catch limits have successfully ended or prevented overfishing, NOAA Fisheries may use either the results of a stock assessment or a comparison of catch to the overfishing limit (OFL).
-If the catch to OFL comparison is used, an overfishing determination is made annually.
+To determine whether catch limits have successfully ended or prevented overfishing, NOAA Fisheries may use the fishing intensity metrics and reference points derived in a stock assessment or a comparison of catch to the overfishing limit (OFL).
+If the catch-to-OFL comparison is used, an overfishing determination is made annually.
 If a stock assessment is used, due to timing of the next stock assessment, several years may pass before we are able to determine if catch limits successfully ended overfishing.

 Overfishing & Overfished

-The main concepts related to overfishing and overfished covered in this report:
+The main concepts related to “overfishing” and “overfished” covered in this report are:

-Maximum sustainable yield or MSY: The largest long-term average catch that can be taken from a stock under prevailing environmental and fishery conditions.
+- Maximum sustainable yield (MSY): The largest long-term average catch that can be taken from a stock under prevailing environmental and fishery conditions.

-Overfishing: A stock that has a harvest rate higher than the rate that produces its MSY.
+- Overfishing: A stock having a harvest rate higher than the rate that produces its MSY.

-Overfished: A stock that has a population size that is too low and that jeopardizes the stock’s ability to produce its MSY.
+- Overfished: A stock having a population size that is too low and that jeopardizes the stock’s ability to produce its MSY.

 What’s the difference?

-Being Competitive in a Global Market through Productive and Sustainable Fisheries
+Remaining Competitive in a Global Market Through Productive and Sustainable Fisheries

 Adapting for the Future

-NOAA Fisheries and our many partners continue to build on the United States’ successful fisheries management approach by advancing policies and plans that will help us meet the challenges of today and tomorrow.
+NOAA Fisheries, the regional fishery management councils, and our many partners continue to build on the United States’ successful fisheries management approach by implementing tools and advancing policies that will help us meet the challenges of today and tomorrow.

-These efforts are just a few examples of how NOAA Fisheries is looking to the future to ensure the long-term sustainability of our fisheries and the businesses and communities that depend on them.
-Our dynamic, science-based management process is proving successful at ending overfishing and rebuilding stocks, and helping us realize significant benefits to the U.S. economy.
+These efforts are just a few examples of how we are looking to the future to ensure the long-term sustainability of our fisheries and the businesses and communities that depend on them.
+Our dynamic, science-based management process is proving successful at ending overfishing and rebuilding stocks, and it is helping us realize significant benefits to the U.S. economy.
 We look forward to working with Congress, the councils, our state partners, and other stakeholders to further these efforts and identify other opportunities to strengthen the long-term biological and economic sustainability of our nation’s fisheries.

 - Press release.